-The property is a large, detached house with individual bedrooms accommodating up to five children.
-There are also communal rooms, including a study/games room and additional TV room, to allow the children space to relax and a garden.
+The property is a large detached house with individual bedrooms accommodating up to 7 children.
+There are also three communal rooms to allow the children space to relax and a large garden.
+A separate pantry and utility room.
+There are two staff rooms and an office.